-The key to any budget is to find a comfort level.
-For instance, if you are in your mid-20s, with no children and a rapidly increasing income, then spending a bit beyond your means may not be a terrible thing.
-Of course, if you are on a fixed income and in your 60s, it will make more sense to build a home that is well within your means.
+The key to any budget is to find your comfort level.
+For instance, if you are in your mid-20s with no children and a rapidly increasing income, then spending a bit beyond your means may not be a terrible thing.
+Of course, if you are on a fixed income and in your 60s, it will make more sense to build a log home that is well within your means.
 You must find your own comfort level and then keep it in sight throughout the entire project.

-A turn-key figure typically is everything excluding the land.
-You'll likely be planning your project around this figure.
+A turnkey figure typically is everything excluding the land.
+You’ll likely be planning your project around this figure.
 If you hire someone to build the home, you will be prepared by planning things around this figure.

 Any company should be able to get you very close to the end figure, but be aware that this figure will vary greatly in different areas of the country due to radically different labor costs.

 Regardless of whether you choose a company that supplies strictly log and timber packages or a company that sells complete packages, your finished building cost will be very close between either of them if they are built in the same geographic region using similar materials.